Uberspace/dino/doc/database.rst

   postgres@host:~$ createdb dino --owner=dino

 .. note::
-  If you are installing dino using ``pip``, the setup can be password-less using a UNIX socket connection and `Peer Authentication`_.
+  If dino and PostgreSQL are running on the same host, your setup can be password-less using a UNIX socket connection and `Peer Authentication`_.
+  Skip the ``-P`` parameter in this case.

 .. _`Peer Authentication`: https://www.postgresql.org/docs/current/auth-peer.html